 Think About the Whole Home’s Value

-You’re not just insuring the structure itself—you’re also insuring everything you keep inside your house.
+You’re not just ensuring the structure itself—you’re also ensuring everything you keep inside your house.
 That means you can’t base the amount of coverage on what you paid for the home.
 You need to think about the things you’ll keep inside and factor those values into the insurance coverage.
 Take a look at the items your moving team is transporting.
 You’ve already estimated their value before signing the contract.
 Take that information to your insurance agent and let them help you find the right policy.

 Even if you’re happy with your current insurance provider, you might still want to shop around for quotes from different insurance companies.
 Each company determines the premium amounts you’ll pay for coverage differently.
 This means one provider may offer you cheaper coverage than your current insurance company.
 But the only way you’ll know for sure is to get quotes from other companies.
 You may even be able to use these quotes to get your current insurance company to lower your premiums—if they know you’re thinking of switching, they’ll do what they can to keep you as a customer.